kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    """

-The example extacts data from a FITS file on disk as given in the example code.
+The example extracts data from a FITS file on disk as given in the example code.
 To make the script a real utility one should allow the user to enter a file name.
-This can be done with Python's `raw-input` function but to make it robust one should check the existence of a file, and if a FITS file has more than one header, one should prompt a user to specify the header.
+This can be done with Python's `raw-input` function but to make it robust one should check the existence of a file, and if a FITS file has more than one header, one should prompt the user to specify the header.
 We also have to deal with alternate headers for world coordinate systems (WCS) etc. etc.

 .. note::

-      To facilitate parameter settings we implemented so called :term:`prompt functions`.
+      To facilitate parameter settings we implemented so called :term:`prompt function`.
       These are external functions which read context in a terminal and then set reasonable defaults for the required parameters in a prompt.
       These functions can serve as templates for more advanced functions which are used in gui environments.

+The projection class from :mod:`wcs` interprests and stores the header information.
+It serves as
-The projection class from :mod:`wcs` is a parser for header information.
-It prepares the interface between *maputils* and the library *WCSLIB*.
+the interface between *maputils* and the library *WCSLIB*.

 **Example: mu_projection.py - Get data from attributes of the projection system**